Formation-Media/fullstack-interview-test/README.md

 The first page should display the nested menu (Bonus points for styling)

 The second page should allow for editing the menu, you'll need to include the following features:
-1) Renaming the menu items
+- Renaming the menu items<br/>
-2) Changing where in the tree an item is
+- Changing where in the tree an item is <br/>
-3) Deleting a menu item
+- Deleting a menu item<br/>

 Ensure the menu is stored on a non volatile storage solution.